Games & Quizzes

 /ˌman(y)əˈfakCHəriNG/

 making of articles on large scale using machinery.
-To create a story or explanation that is not true.
+To produce large numbers of products in a factory.